LuMiSxh/Kaigai/docs/benchmarks/findings.md

 but it adds its own style and emoji, and it's far slower than even `large-v3` direct translation on the 45-second Watame sample we tried it on.

-Net: keep `medium` + Core ML as the shipping default, Stable caption mode on by default (translated rolling partials suppressed unless the user opts into Live mode), and treat ASR-to-MT as an experimental, benchmarkable path — not product surface area — until a candidate actually wins on the numbers.
+The decision is to keep Medium + Core ML as the shipping default and Stable as the default caption mode.
+ASR-to-MT remains a repeatable experiment until a candidate wins on both caption quality and live latency.

-### What it would take to promote an ASR-to-MT engine
+### What a replacement would have to prove

 All of these, not just some: